Yacht Charters in Italy

 The climate varies considerably from the north to the south of Italy.
-In the north of the country, the climate is harsh, with bitterly cold winters and very hot, particularly humid summers.
+In the country’s north, the climate is harsh, with bitterly cold winters and very hot, particularly humid summers.
 In central Italy the climate is milder, with a smaller difference in temperature between summer and winter and a shorter and less intense cold season than in the north.
 Summers are also longer.
-In southern Italy and the islands winters are never particularly harsh; spring and fall temperatures are pleasantly warm; and dry summer days can reach as high as 104ºF.
+In southern Italy and the island winters are never particularly harsh; spring and fall temperatures are pleasantly warm, and dry summer days can reach as high as 104ºF.

 Best Time to Visit Italy